-Performance outcomes Acceptable outcomes Applicant response a result of the location, position on site, scale, design, extent and alignment of earthworks, roads, driveways, retaining walls and other on-ground or in-ground infrastructure; (f) avoids detrimental impacts on landscape values and views as a result of the location, position on site, scale, design and alignment of telecommunications facilities, electricity towers, poles and lines and other tall infrastructure; (g) extractive industry operations are avoided.
-Note - A visual impact assessment is undertaken in accordance with Planning scheme policy SC6.6 - Landscape values in order to satisfy performance outcomes. (b) buildings are split level or suspended floor construction, or a combination of the two; (c) lightweight materials are used to areas with suspended floors.
-Note - Examples of suitable lightweight materials include timber or fibre cement boards or sheeting for walls and factory treated metal sheeting for walls and roofs.
+Performance outcomes A Acceptable outcomes Applicant response design, extent and alignment of earthworks, roads, driveways, retaining walls and other on-ground or in-ground infrastructure; (f) avoids detrimental impacts on landscape values and views as a result of the location, position on site, scale, design and alignment of telecommunications facilities, electricity towers, poles and lines and other tall infrastructure; (g) extractive industry operations are avoided.
+Note - A visual impact assessment is undertaken in accordance with Planning scheme policy SC6.6 - Landscape values in order to satisfy performance outcomes. b) buildings are split level or suspended floor construction, or a combination of the two; c) lightweight materials are used to areas with suspended floors.
+Note - Examples of suitable lightweight materials include imber or fibre cement boards or sheeting for walls and actory treated metal sheeting for walls and roofs.
 AO1.5 The external features, walls and roofs of buildings and structures have a subdued and non-reflective palette.
-Note - Examples of suitable colours include shades of green, olive green, blue green, grey green, green blue, indigo, brown, blue grey, and green yellow.
-AO1.6 No clearing of native vegetation occurs on land with a slope greater than 1 in 6 (16.5%).
-AO1.7 Where for accommodation activities or reconfiguration of a lot in a High landscape value area, development demonstrates that the height, design, scale, positioning on-site, proposed construction materials and external finishes are compatible with the landscape values.
-Note - A visual impact assessment undertaken in accordance with Planning scheme policy SC6.6 - Landscape values may be required.
+Note - Examples of suitable colours include shades of treen, olive green, blue green, grey green, green blue, and go, brown, blue grey, and green yellow.
+AO1.6 No clearing of native vegetation occurs on and with a slope greater than 1 in 6 (16.5%).
+AO1.7 Where for accommodation activities or econfiguration of a lot in a High landscape value area, development demonstrates that the height, design, scale, positioning on-site, proposed construction materials and external inishes are compatible with the landscape values.
+Note - A visual impact assessment undertaken in incoordance with Planning scheme policy SC6.6 - andscape values may be required.
 AO1.8 Advertising devices do not occur.